g3w-suite/g3w-admin/docs/manual/g3wsuite_client.md

 ![Project title settings](../images/manual/g3wclient_print_tool.png)

-### Searches
+### Search
-The Research menu contains the list of search tools defined through the Administration panel.
+The Search menu contains the list of search tools defined through the Administration panel.

 You choose the search you are interested in, fill in the required fields and click on the **Search** button.

 The panel with the list of results will open on the right side of the client, for each result the first three fields of the associated table will be displayed.

-By positioning on the individual results, the corresponding features will be highlighted on the map; clicking on the individual results you can consult all the attributes associated with the feature.
+By positioning on the individual results, the corresponding features will be highlighted on the map; clicking on the individual results you can consult all the attributes.

 The drop-shaped icons will allow you to zoom in on the extension relating to the resulting overall features or that of the individual features.

-The **CSV icon** allows you to download the attributes associated with the resulting features in CVS format.
+The **CSV icon** allows you to download the attributes associated with the features in CVS format.

 ![Project title settings](../images/manual/g3wclient_search_example.png)

 ### Map
  * **Layers:** structured list of layers, defined on the QGIS project
- * **Bases:** choice of the base map from those defined at the Cartographic Group creation level
+ * **Base:** choice of the base map from those defined at the Cartographic Group creation level
  * **Legend:** graphic legend of the various layers The right button on the name of the single layer shows the following items:
  * **Zoom to layer:** to zoom in on the extension of the layer
  * **Open the attribute table:** to consult the associated attribute table *
  * **Download shapefile:** to download the layer as a shapefile; available only for PostGis and SpatiaLite layers following activation of the function from the administration panel
- * **WMS URL:** URL of the WMS service relative to the project, or URL of the WMS service originating from any WMS layer
+ * **WMS URL:** URL of the WMS service relative to the project or URL of the external WMS

 The attribute table is equipped with paging function, highligth function and zooming to the associated features.